mitchellh/radar/docs/user_guide.md

 Reporters are enabled using the appilication configuration:

     Radar::Application.new(:my_application) do |app|
-      app.config.reporters.use FileReporter
+      app.config.reporters.use :file
     end

 And can be configured by passing a block to the reporter, which is yielded with the instance of that reporter:

     Radar::Application.new(:my_application) do |app|
-      app.config.reporters.use FileReporter do |reporter|
+      app.config.reporters.use :file do |reporter|
         reporter.output_directory = "~/.radar/exceptions"
       end
     end